Amplify. Elevate. Celebrate.

 The Scotia Inspire Program

-This program is designed to develop diverse high-potential Directors and VP talent across Scotiabank with a focus on Black people, Indigenous Peoples, People of Colour, and women.
+This nomination based program is designed to develop diverse high-potential Directors and VP talent across Scotiabank.
+Leaders are encouraged to consider diversity when they nominate talent for the program.
 Focusing on how you show up, Scotia Inspire provides a highly personalized development journey for each participant by pairing them with both a mentor and a coach to build on their leadership capabilities.

 Scotiabank continues to work together with our Black communities to remove barriers, increase opportunities and improve representation for Black people.